-The U.S. Environmental Protection Agency (EPA) has not established a primary or secondary drinking water standard for oxadiazon.
-However, in a document titled Reregistration Eligibility Decision for Oxadiazon (EPA 2004), the EPA identifies drinking water levels of comparison (DWLOCs) for acute, chronic (non-cancer), and chronic (cancer) exposures to oxadiazon.
-The lowest DWLOC value established by the EPA is the chronic (cancer) value of 0.49 parts per billion, which can also be expressed as 0.49 μg/L.
+The EPA has not established primary or secondary drinking water standards for Chlorothalonil and Prodiamine.
+However, in a document titled 2018 Edition of Drinking Water Standards and Health Advisories (EPA 2018), the EPA identifies DWEL for a 10-kg child, life-time exposure, and cancer risk of exposures to Chlorothalonil.
+The lowest DWEL value established by the EPA is the chronic (cancer) value of 0.49 parts per billion, which can also be expressed as micrograms per liter (μ g/L).